grobian/carbon-c-relay/carbon-c-relay.md

     and the *receive errors* values from *netstat* gives a good hint about buffer usage.

-  * `-T` *timeout*:
-    Specifies the IO timeout in milliseconds used for server connections.
-    The default is *600* milliseconds, but may need increasing when WAN links are used for target servers.
-A relatively low value for connection timeout allows the relay to quickly establish a server is unreachable, and as such failover strategies to kick in before the queue runs high.

   * `-E`:
     Disable disconnecting idle incoming connections.
 By default the relay disconnects idle client connections after 10 minutes.
 It does